tireddy2/PQC_JOSE_COSE/draft-reddy-cose-jose-pqc-kem.md

 ## Direct key agreement

-*  The "alg" Header Parameter MUST be "PQ-Direct", "enc" MUST be an PQ KEM algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}} and they MUST occur only within the JWE Protected Header.
+*  The "alg" Header Parameter MUST be "PQ-Direct", "enc" MUST be an PQ-KEM algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}} and they MUST occur only within the JWE Protected Header.

 *  The JWE Ciphertext must include the concatenation of the output ('ct') from the PQ KEM Encaps algorithm, encoded using base64url, along with the base64url-encoded ciphertext output obtained by encrypting the plaintext using the Content Encryption Key (CEK).
 This encryption process corresponds to step 15 of the {{RFC7518}}.

 * The recipient will seperate the 'ct' (output from the PQ KEM Encaps algorithm) from JWE Ciphertext to decode it and then derive the CEK using the process defined in {{decrypt}}.
+The ciphertext sizes of ML-KEM are discussed in Section 12 of {{?I-D.ietf-pquip-pqc-engineers}}.

 *  The JWE Encrypted Key MUST be absent.

-*  The HPKE "aad" parameter MUST be set to the JWE Additional Authenticated Data encryption parameter defined in Step 14 of Section 5.1 of {{RFC7516}} as input.

 ## Key Agreement with Key Wrapping

-The plaintext will be encrypted using the CEK as explained in Step 15 of Section 5.1 of {{RFC7516}}.
-The 'enc' (Encryption Algorithm) Header Parameter MUST be a content encryption algorithm from JSON Web Signature and Encryption Algorithms in {{JOSE-IANA}}.
+The CEK will be generated using the process explained in {{decrypt}}.
+Subsequently, the plaintext will be encrypted using the CEK, as detailed in Step 15 of Section 5.1 of {{RFC7516}}.
+The 'enc' (Encryption Algorithm) Header Parameter MUST specify a content encryption algorithm from the JSON Web Signature and Encryption Algorithms defined in {{JOSE-IANA}}.

 # JOSE Ciphersuite Registration {#JOSE-PQ-KEM}